kracr/temporal-data-generator/README.md

 In order to generate the event data for the required number of conferences, users can directly run the executable jar **[GenACT.jar](https://drive.google.com/file/d/1xxiU2j5swBRF8SCk8WZ43LMhfSd9YqMB/view?usp=sharing)** that generates the datasets using the default configurations.
 In order to execute this Jar file, user need to give the inputs (in the same order):

-No. of conferences (int)*Mandatory, No. of conference Cycles (int)*Mandatory , DirectoryPath (optional), Seed (optional) .
+No. of conferences (int)*Mandatory, No. of conference Cycles (int)*Mandatory , DirectoryPath (*Mandatory), Seed (optional) .
 DirectoryPath is the path where all the folders (ontologies, queries, streams, csv files, etc) can be found.
 So, the user needs to provide the correct directory path.

 For eg. : java -jar genact.jar 1 5 C:\GitHub\temporal-data-generator 100